Conbonbot/startup/notes.md

 * **HTTPS** - HTTPS: Most crucially for businesses, an SSL certificate is necessary for an HTTPS web address.
 HTTPS is the secure form of HTTP, and HTTPS websites are websites that have their traffic encrypted by SSL/TLS.
 * **DNS A record** -  A DNS A record is the most fundamental type of DNS record.
 The A stands for “Address,” and it’s used to point a domain name to an IP address or host.
 You can only use an A record when you want to point to an IPv4 address.
 An AAAA record is required if you wish to direct your domain to an IPv6 address.
 * **Ports** - `443` is used for HTTPS, `80` for HTTP, `22` for SSH
+* **Status Code** - 300 is redirection, 400 is client error, 500 is server error
+* **Content-type** - indictate the original media type of a resource before any content encoding is applied.
+Used for POST and PUT.
+* **Cookies** - Secure cookies are sent over a secure HTTPS connection, preventing eavesdropping.
+Same-site cookies would only send cookies to a target domain that is the same as the origin domain.
+* **Websocket** - Enables a two-way connection between a web browser (client) and a web server
+* **Acronyms** - JSX -> JavaScript XML.
+JS -> JavaScript.
+AWS -> Amazon Web Services.
+NPM -> Node Package Manager.
+NVM -> Node Version Manager
+* **Package.json** - Holds important information about a project (name, description, version number and list of dependencies).
+* **Fetch** - The fetch() method of the Window interface starts the process of fetching a resource from the network, returning a promise that is fulfilled once the response is available.
+The promise resolves to the Response object representing the response to your request.
+* **Node.js** - Executes JS code outside of a browser.
+Can run HTTP applications written in JS.
+* **pm2** - Process manager for Node.js applications.
+Keeps applications running, manages applications, centralizes logging, supports load balancing, scales application.
+* **Vite** - Modern JS build tool that primarily serves your code locally during development using native ES modules.
+Rapid development with quick refresh times and efficient production output.